Home Sun, Moon & Space Night Sky Australia Sunshine Coast

 Neptune rise and set in Sunshine Coast

-Neptune is just 28 degrees from the Sun in the sky, so it is difficult to see.
+Neptune is just 21 degrees from the Sun in the sky, so it is difficult or impossible to see it.
 You may need binoculars, but only use them when sun is down.

 Meridian